Some Incredible Drawings of Thomas Edison’s Inventions

 Quadruplex Telegraph (Patent Number: US209241A)

-Edison invented the Quadruplex telegraph while he was working as an employee in the Western Union.
+Edison invented the Quadruplex telegraph while he was working as an employee at Western Union.
 With this machine, Edison combined the duplex and diplex versions to send two simultaneous messages in the same direction.

 US209241-drawings-page-1